ryan-rashidian/qemy/README.md

 Make sure .env is included in .gitignore to keep your keys secure.

-IMPORTANT: Read "Legal / Attribution" before using qemy with any 3rd party API service.
+IMPORTANT: Read "Legal / Attribution" before using Qemy with any 3rd party API service.

 ---